lancelafontaine/undergraduate-biology-thesis/README.md

 It was written for the completion of the B.Sc.
 Honours in Cell and Molecular Biology program in May 2014 at Concordia University in Montreal, Canada.

+# The Text

+The unformatted text file with the contents of the thesis porject is in the repository and can be downloaded or viewed directly on GitHub.
+Note that although the figure references are still present, the figures themselves have been removed.

 # The PDF

 The formatted PDF file of the thesis is in the repository and can be downloaded directly from GitHub.
 The PDF is also available to view online [here at OpenThesis.org](http://www.openthesis.org/document/view/601877_0.pdf).